cionx/solutions-the-c-programming-language/3_control_flow/exercise_3-01.md

 Mon 29 May 15:51:31 CEST 2023
 Mon 29 May 15:53:47 CEST 2023
 ```
-Our new version seems to be worse than the original one.
+Our new version seems to be slightly worse than the old version.
 We guess this is due to the fact that the old version can terminate the loop once it has found the given value, whereas our version has to continue until it has shrunk the interval under consideration down to a single value.